Hold Your Fire: Contemporaneous

-Hold Your Fire was initially deemed a commercial disappointment in comparison to other Rush albums.
-It stalled at number 13 in the Billboard 200 album chart, the first time a Rush studio album failed to reach the Top 10 since 1978's Hemispheres.
+Hold Your Fire peaked number 13 in the Billboard 200 album chart, the first time a Rush studio album outside the Top 10 since 1978's Hemispheres.
 Although Hold Your Fire was certified gold in the United States shortly after its release, it failed to reach platinum status according to the RIAA, becoming the first Rush studio album to not do so since 1975's Caress of Steel.